sindresorhus/get-stream/readme.md

 ## API

-Both methods returns a promise that is resolved when the `end` event fires on the stream, indicating that there is no more data to be read.
+The methods returns a promise that is resolved when the `end` event fires on the stream, indicating that there is no more data to be read.
 The stream is switched to flowing mode.

 ### getStream(stream, [options])

-Get the stream as a string.
+Get the `stream` as a string.

 #### options